What's New

 I created this page to help new families maneuver through the massive Ambleside Online website.
-Leslie Noelani, AO's Web-mistress, has done a superb job organizing all the files on the website and there is literally oodles of wonderful files to browse through.
-However, to a newbie Home Schooler, figuring out how to get started using this FREE curriculum can be overwhelming, if not daunting.
+Leslie N. Laurio, AO's web-mistress, has done a superb job organizing all the files on the website and there are oodles of files with which to browse.
+However, to a new home schooler, figuring out how to get started using this FREE curriculum can be overwhelming, if not daunting.
 Hopefully this brief tutorial will help some new families get comfortable finding the files and subscribing the various Yahoo support groups.

 If you are simply browsing the website and want to get a feel for how the curriculum is used, my .02 cents is to just click and read through the Yearly Booklists listed down the left-side of every AO page.
 This will introduce you to the books and subjects taught in a CM-inspired home school.